 Step 2: CHARGE simulation of slab resistance and pn junction capacitance

 DC capacitance : When calculating DC capacitance a finite difference equation is used to find the derivative of charge density with respect to voltage.
 The perturbation used in finite difference should be reasonably small to get an accurate approximation of the true derivative.

 AC capacitance : For AC capacitance the ssac solver mode is used, which calculates a small signal solution on top of the DC solution at every operating point.
 Since the pn junction is biased in reverse mode the DC capacitance should be approximately equal to the AC capacitance.
-When calculating the ac capacitance, in general, first subtract the series slab resistance from the total impedance and then find the capacitance from the reactance (although this can be simplified in reverse mode since the parallel junction resistance is practically infinite).
+In reverse bias the parallel junction resistance is practically infinite, so there is no need to substract the resistance from total impedance before calculating capacitance.

 Step 3: MODE (FDE) simulation of the optical waveguide